cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/synchronizers.md

 # Synchronizers

 Synchronizers can be used to link particular actions across viewports (e.g. sync pan/zoom interaction), but they can also be used to tie any callback to a particular event.
-We expect these to be largely similar to their current state in CornerstoneTools.
 Synchronizers require:

 - An event to listen for
 - A function to call when that event is raised on a source viewport
-- An array of source viewports
+- An array of `source` viewports
-- An array of target viewports
+- An array of `target` viewports

 The provided function receives the event, source viewports, and target viewports, and is often used to check “some value” on the source viewport.
 The function then updates the target viewports, often using public API exposed by the core library, to match that state/value.